Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

-This theorem gives a convergence condition for a heterogeneous model \eqref{eq: exp-xi} that is induced by exponential WTDs.
-The out-degree graph Laplacian and initial condition together determine whether or not a system converges to a consensus state.
+Theorem \ref{thm: consensus-heter} gives a convergence condition for a heterogeneous model \eqref{eq: exp-xi} that is induced by exponential WTDs.
+The matrix $Z$ and the initial condition together determine if a model converges to a consensus state.
 However, the rate parameter $\lambda_i$ of the exponential WTD affects the speed of convergence; a larger $\lambda_i$ results in faster convergence.
 Using the same notation as in Theorem \ref{thm: consensus-heter}, the following corollary guarantees convergence to consensus.

 \begin{corollary} If $Z$ is diagonalizable and irreducible, then the model \eqref{eq: exp-xi} converges to consensus. \end{corollary}